GianlucaAntolini/FRANGI_DB2/README.md

 The following are the queries that we decided to create:
 ...
+Francesco:
  1 - Top 10 song by number of streams
  2 - Song with max duration for each playlist, ordered by duration 3 - Artist that wrote more songs
  4 - Artist that produced the most streams

+Andrea:
- 5 - Channel that had the most total streams or likes or comments (among all the published songs) 6 - The playlist with most song is the one with most streams/ likes/ bigger total duration?
+ 1 - Channel that had the most total streams or likes or comments (among all the published songs) 2 - The playlist with most song is the one with most streams/ likes/ bigger total duration?
- 7 - Correspondence between artist and genre (by number of songs in a playlist of such genre) ...
+ 3 - Correspondence between artist and genre (by number of songs in a playlist of such genre) 4 -

+Gianluca:
+ 1 -
+ 2 -
+ 3 -
+ 4 -

+Insieme:
+ 1 - Relazione tra visualizzazioni di un video e ascolti della corrispondente canzone su Spotify ...